madalv/devcamp-tasks/README.md

 All SQL statements can be found in `statements.sql`.

-To create the database, simply run `make run`, then `make migup`, which will run the migrations on the MySQL database.
+To create the database, simply run `make run`, then `make migup`, which will run the migrations on the MariaDB database.

 `db/migrations` currently holds the first migration that defines the initial schema.